Character Witness Letter for Court (20 Examples + Tips)

 Introduce yourself

-Thirdly an introduction explaining who the writer is should be indicated.
+Thirdly, an introduction explaining who the writer is should be indicated.
 It should contain information on the writer’s name and profession.
 A statement indicating the purpose of writing the letter should also be provided.
-The name of the individual whom the letter is for should be indicated in the statement.
+The name of the individual for whom the letter is intended should be indicated in the statement.
 The writer should also acknowledge the charges.
-Such an acknowledgement shows that regardless of the accused person’s situation, the writer is still willing to write the character witness letter.
+Such an acknowledgment shows that regardless of the accused person’s situation, the writer is still willing to write the character witness letter.

 History/relation with the defendant

 Next, information on how the writer and the defendant know each other should be provided.
-The writer should be specific on the nature of the relationship shared with the accused.
-For example, the writer may be a family member, close friend or coworker of the accused.
+The writer should be specific about the nature of the relationship shared with the accused.
+For example, the writer may be a family member, close friend, or coworker of the accused.

 Acknowledge their charges